99robots/99robots-header-footer-code-manager/readme.txt

 == Changelog ==
 = 1.1.31 = 2022-12-08
-* ADDED: Warning message to caution users of using improper code or untrusted sources code can break your site or create security risks.
+* ADDED: Warning message to caution users of using improper code or untrusted sources code that can break site or create security risks.
 * UPDATED: Compatibility with WordPress 6.1.1

 = 1.1.30 = 2022-11-09